 At minimum, repeat Step One from the introductory tutorial in Section One.
-Other information that you should collect, especially if you know that you have a more complicated situation:
+Other information that you should collect, especially if you know that you have a more complicated situation, includes:

 - What volumes are attached to the instance?
-(Look in, for example, Project → Compute → Volumes on the dashboard.
-If it's not there then you don't have a volume storage allocation, so you can skip all instructions concerning volume management.)
+(Look in, for example, Project → Volumes → Volumes on the dashboard.
+If your instance is not listed in the Attached To column of the volumes list, you can skip all instructions concerning volume management.)

 - Is the ephemeral storage actively used?
 Does a backup plan already exist for managing it?
 When was the last backup?

 - Who are the instance's stakeholders?
 This could be services running either on other instances or externally that depend on this instance.
-You should also find out the login patterns of users.
+You should also review the login patterns of users.
 (If your instance is running Linux, the last command is useful for this.)
-Stakeholders should be notified about the expected outage before the transition, and let them know the new IP address afterwards.
+Stakeholders should be notified about the expected outage before the migration, and the new IP address afterwards.

 - Is there a domain name associated with the instance's IP address?

 - Does the instance access external services that have firewall/whitelisting rules in place which will block the new IP address upon migration?

 Using the Volumes filter area to identify volumes attached to an instance and their mount points.

 Once you have all this information, you should have a good understanding of what is needed to complete the migration, and how everything fits together.